You are here

 Multilingual Learner Redesignation

-2023-2024 Redesignation Guidance
+2024-2025 Redesignation Guidance

-Per USED guidance, if the ML student did not participate in the 2023 ELP assessment window or does not have an Overall or Literacy score, that student may not be considered for redesignation.
+Per USED guidance, if the ML student did not participate in the 2024 ELP assessment window or does not have an Overall or Literacy score, that student may not be considered for redesignation.
 Only students whose disabilities preclude their participation in one or more language domains may be considered for Redesignation without an overall and literacy score(s) on ACCESS for ELLs or Alternate ACCESS.
-In these cases, the school/district must collect evidence to demonstrate proficiency in the non-tested language domain(s) on ACCESS for ELLs or Alternate ACCESS.
+In these rare cases, the school/district must collect evidence to demonstrate proficiency in the non-tested language domain(s) on ACCESS for ELLs or Alternate ACCESS.

 State and Federal Requirements

-Title VI of the Civil Rights Act of 1964, The Equal Educational Opportunities Act (EEOA), the Every Student Succeeds Act (ESSA), and Colorado’s English Language Proficiency Act (ELPA) all outline school districts’ responsibilities in developing, implementing, and evaluating programs for multilingual learners.
-As part of these requirements, districts must provide English language development instruction until the student attains Fluent English Proficiency (FEP) and can transition successfully to grade-level content classrooms, with minimal English Language Development (ELD) support.
 The Elementary and Secondary Education Act (ESEA), reauthorized in 2015 as the Every Student Succeeds Act (ESSA), highlights these civil rights by requiring states to establish and implement standardized entrance and exit procedures for MLs, including MLs with disabilities.
-As part of this requirement, the state’s English Language Proficiency (ELP) assessment must be used in the state’s procedures in making redesignation and exit decisions for MLs.
-The proficiency score(s) on the (ELP) assessment must be set at a level that enables students to effectively participate in grade-level content instruction.
+As part of this requirement, the state’s English Language Proficiency (ELP) assessment (ACCESS for ELLs or Alternate ACCESS) must be used in the state’s procedures in making redesignation and exit decisions for MLs.
+The proficiency score(s) on the ELP assessment must be set at a level that enables students to effectively participate in grade-level content instruction.
 Additional objective criteria may also be used as supplemental information in determining whether to redesignate a student, but these additional sources may not take the place of a proficient score on an ELP assessment (U.S. Department of Education, 2016).

-Monitoring English Learners
+Monitoring Multilingual Learners

 When districts, schools, and public charter schools determine ML students are Fluent English Proficient (FEP) and formally redesignate them successfully to grade-level content classrooms, with minimal and appropriate ELD instruction.
 In data reporting, students who are redesignated are classified as Fluent English Proficient Monitor Year 1 (FEP M1) and Fluent English Proficient Monitor Year 2 (FEP M2) and will not take the annual state assessment for English language proficiency, ACCESS for ELLs and Alternate ACCESS.
 However, districts, schools, and public charters have an obligation under Title VI of the Civil Rights Act, EEOA, ESSA, and ELPA to monitor FEP M1 and FEP M2 students’ linguistic and academic progress for during these two years.
 Monitoring must ensure the FEP students are able to actively participate and access the grade-level content similar to Former English Language Learners (FELLs) and students never identified for LIEP instruction their English proficient peers.
 Monitoring must occur even for FEP students whose parents formally opted them out of the Language Instruction Educational Program (LIEP).